thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-actions.md

 {% include images-gallery.html imageCollection="on-circle-click-2" %}

-After you click on the circle on the map, action will be performed, namely, the transition to the specified state.
+After clicking on the circle on the map, action will be performed, namely, the transition to the specified state.

 {% include images-gallery.html imageCollection="on-circle-click-3" %}